 Glossary of Terms

 Do you find some terms for hot water systems confusing?
-Please let me try to explain them for you;
+Please let us try to explain them for you;

 Storage Hot Water Tanks